 Here is the schematic of the AF board.
 It is a little different from the version originally designed by Mr Kitchin (though not by much) as I will explain –

-Here’s the AF board as I first built it, before changing the 5K resistor on the input to a 2.2K resistor, and the two 2.2uF capacitors to 0.22uF parts – and before adding the 10 ohm resistor in the 12V supply line and the 470uF capacitor to bypass it.
+Here’s the AF board as I first built it, before changing the 5K resistor on the input to a 2.2K resistor – and before adding the 10 ohm resistor in the 12V supply line and the 470uF capacitor to bypass it.
 The lengths of lavalier mic cable for the variable low-pass filter and the AF gain potentiometers have already been soldered in place, and they exit through holes drilled in the board.
 The headphone jack and DC power connector are temporary, for the purpose of testing.
 The Manhattan pads are of course, as always, W1REX’s MeSQUARES and MePADS –

 The front end is a very standard design.
 It is the same configuration (and indeed the same circuit) as used in the WBR, with the exception that the tank (unlike that in the WBR) is unbalanced.
 This same arrangement was used in Nicky’s TRF, as featured in issue 70 of SPRAT, and I believe the original circuit was developed by GI3XZM.
 I wanted this receiver to be usable over a wide range of frequencies, and in keeping with my “modular” approach, wanted the receiver to be as versatile as possible.
 A plug-in coil system, with both gangs of a dual gang variable capacitor, as well as the fine tuning capacitor, all available at the pins of the coil base, allows for a lot of flexibility when winding coils for different bands.
-The user decides, when constructing a plug-in coil, whether to include padding or series capacitors for the main tuning and fine tuning capacitors, as well as choosing whether to use one, or both gangs of the tuning capacitor.
+The user decides, when constructing a plug-in coil, whether to include parallel or series capacitors for the main tuning and fine tuning capacitors, as well as choosing whether to use one, or both gangs of the tuning capacitor.
 In this way, with some calculations and a bit of trial and error you could, say, wind a coil to cover a large segment of the HF spectrum, or a single narrow band of frequencies.
 If, after some listening, I decide one day that I am particularly interested in the 16M broadcast band, I can construct a coil to cover just that one band.
 Neat!
-EDIT – I just did construct a coil for the 16M band (Feb 2015)

 The J310’s in the RF amp and the detector stage could be any similar N-channel JFET such as the MPF102 or the 2N3819.
 Likewise, the two 2N3904’s could be most any small signal general purpose NPN transistor.
 I originally fed the output of the J310 “infinite impedance” detector stage directly into the input of the AF amp board, but quickly discovered that the gain wasn’t enough to comfortably drive a loudspeaker.
 Had I done a few quick calculations beforehand, I would have realized that.
 I wanted to take advantage of the fact that the output chip is an LM380, by driving it enough to make a loud noise into the speaker!
 Adding the single 2N3904 preamp stage after the detector solved the problem nicely.
 I have built enough of these simple receivers that can drive “a small speaker to a comfortable volume in a quiet room” :-) No more!